vinothini0806/data-streaming-pipeline/README.md

-How to reun the code?
+How to run the code?
 -----------

 1. Start the producer `quotes_spider`: